randolfly/longitudinal-vibration-modeling-of-hybrid-cable-pulley-systems-with-time-varying-cable-length/README.md

 # ABOUT😀

+> Please check the dev channel of this repository, which contains the newest source code after revision.

 this repository contains code of paper "Longitudinal vibration modeling of hybrid cable-pulley systems with time-varying cable length", the main structure is listed below:

 - data: contains the data of this research